shashhwatiwari/StaffSync/readme.md

 2. Once you are through with importing the database through the database dump provided, follow the given steps to run the application.<br>

-3. Open Terminal, and navigate to the directory where the staffsyncDjango resides and run the local host server using the following command : <br>
+3. Open Terminal, and navigate to the directory - `staffsyncDjango`.
+Now, run the local host server using the following command : <br>
 `python manage.py runserver`

     The server should now be running and you would get the following result on terminal: <br>